DiplomaZ/DiplomaZ/README.md

   💻: "AI enthusiast in high school, building skills and knowledge.",

-  ➕: "Worked full-time and overtime to pay for life expenses and tuition while maintaining education/work balance.",
+  ➕: "Worked full-time+ through college to pay for life expenses and tuition while maintaining education/work balance.",

-  💊: "Initially pursued computer science in college, then switched to biology, earned an A.S., got into nursing school.",
+  💊: "Initially pursued computer science in college, switched to biology, earned an A.S., got into nursing school.",

-  😥: "Empathy-stress of front-line healthcare was intense; I pivoted from nursing and finally pursued my tech dreams.",
+  😥: "Empathy-stress of front-line healthcare was intense; I pivoted from RN and finally pursued my tech dreams.",

   🏳️‍⚧️: "Came out as transgender in the in-between",